-- It is the study of the meaning of literature it is the disciplined study of the text and the words that comprise it. - Greek base of the word means "to translate" which means "to express thoughts and meaning in another language while retaining the sense of the original language.
-To communicate across boundaries comprised of time, space, language, history, culture, etc. - Thus it is the study of the nature of the interpretative process. - Messages can be verbal and non-verbal. - 1.
+- It is the study of the meaning of literature it is the disciplined study of the text and the words that comprise it to facilitate understanding it's meaning. - The Greek base of the word Hermeneutics means "to translate" which means "to express thoughts and meaning in another language while retaining the sense of the original language.
+To communicate across boundaries comprised of time, space, language, history, culture, etc. - Thus, hermeneutics is the study of the nature of the interpretative process through time. - Messages can be verbal and non-verbal. - 1.
 Verbal messages are what is either written or spoken, they are still words.
-However often what is not written or spoken can also be meaningful.
-Conversation has the merit of allowing one to ask questions of the speaker on clarifying their intent, etc. This is more difficult in dealing with written text, though it should still be pursued.
-However one may not always receive a clear or correct answer from their questions. - 2.
-Non-verbal messages have to do with body language, spacial considerations & proximity, elevated use of spoken language, humor, anger, etc. These elements occur frequently in personal dialogue, but are far more subtle in written text.
-Example of close friends or husband/wife where an elevated eyebrow or comment convey much inside information. - Exegesis means "to lead or draw out meaning."
-It is the 'art' of interpreting more specifically of finding 'the meaning' of the message.
+However, often what is not written or spoken can also be meaningful.
+Conversation has the merit of allowing one to ask questions of the speaker on clarifying their intent, etc.

-- 1. One facet of art is creativity apply new ways or means of rendering an interpretation meaningful. - 2.
+- This is more difficult in dealing with written text, though it should still be pursued.
+Also, one may not always receive a clear or correct answer from their questions. - 2.
+Non-verbal messages have to do with body language, spacial considerations & proximity, elevated use of spoken language, humor, anger, etc. These elements occur frequently in personal dialogue but are far more subtle in written text.
+Example of close friends or husband/wife where a gesture or comment may convey much inside information. - Exegesis means "to learn or draw out meaning."
+It is the 'art' of interpreting more specifically of finding 'the meaning' of the message. - 1.
+One facet of all art is creativity where we apply new ways or means of rendering an interpretation useful or meaningful. - 2.
 This involves issues of insight, skill, imagination, method, and practice. - 3.
-This is the opposite of eisegesis which means to read in meaning.
-Often our frame of reference, theology, etc. allows us to read into the text or situations meaning that isn't there or wasn't intended by the author. - Homiletics comes from the root word homilia, which means 'a conversation' homiletics is the art of the verbal presentation. - 1.
-The Prophets are some of the best-known preachers of the OT. - 2.
+This is the opposite of eisegesis which means to read in meaning... where the interpreter is validating a pre-conceived idea or notion.
+Often our frame of reference, theology, etc. allows us to read into the text or situations meaning that isn't there or wasn't intended by the author. - Homiletics comes from the root word homilia, which means 'a conversation' homiletics is the art of the verbal presentation of a text. - 1.
+The Prophets are some of the best-known preachers of the Old Testament. - 2.
 Modern day preachers are taught how to artfully present their messages for maximum impact upon their audience. - 3.
-The delivery of the message is part of the intended meaning of the speaker/author. - Hermeneutics is not only used in biblical studies - 1.
-It is also used in law as lawyers interpret the law, the intent and/or application of the law. - 2.
+The delivery of the message is part of the intended meaning of the speaker/author. - Hermeneutics is not only used in biblical studies: - 1.
+It is also used in law as lawyers interpret the law, and derive the subsequent intent and/or application of the law. - 2.
 It is used in all literature as we seek to understand literature in its various forms as: - Poetry - Prose - Lyrics - Narrative